Cashflow Quadrant by Robert Kiyosaki

 - Money works for you

-- Money = Money → money earns more money with minimal effort
+- Money = Money (more money = more money)

 - Invests in B-type systems only

-- Optimal Quadrant Progression: E / S → B / I
+- Optimal Progression: E / S → B / I

 - Earnings scale without more effort